tolauwae/phd-thesis/src/preamble/acknowledgements.typ

 // Internationale contacten: Octave Larose and Sophie Kaleba

 // Maarten
-Last but not least, I want to thank _Maarten Steevens_ for being a dream collaborator the past two years.
-I really enjoyed working on the multiverse debugger together.
-Hopefully, we can continue to work together in the future.
+Finally, my thanks to _Maarten Steevens_.
+It was wonderful collaborating on the multiverse debugger.
+// Jonas
-In fact I want to thank _Jonas Sys_ here too, as the other new TOPL member.
-The last year at the lab has been so rewarding with the arrival of our two latest members, and I am sure that the lab will produce a lot of fantastic research in the next few years thanks to Jonas and Maarten.
+I want to thank _Jonas Sys_ as well.
+The arrival of the new TOPL members has made this past year at the lab especially rewarding, and I’m confident they’ll produce fantastic research in the years ahead.

 I wish to thank _Francisco Ferreira Ruiz_ for providing the hardware that enabled the research on multiverse debugging in @chap:multiverse.